 Personal Connection with the Interviewer

 Getting a personal connection via the phone can be harder than in person.
 It’s necessary to make a lasting impression to move ahead in the hiring selection process.
 Marketing yourself to the school will involve talking about how your specific skills and personality will solve problems and build the school community.
-Attempt to change the tone of the interview from a question-answer situation to a discussion of the present situation of the school and what you can bring to the table to improve things.
+Attempt to change the interview tone from a question-answer situation to a discussion of the present situation of the school and what you can bring to the table to improve things.

 Be Confident and Leave the Interview with an Open Invitation to Continue Talking